victory-c/feb_sims/README.md

 	* Vehicle states are time dependent.
 	* Requires historical vehicle data to solve equations.
 	* Complicated and slow.
-The steady-state model will be used as a starting point.
+* The sections below detail how to build a very simple steady-state simulation.

 Vehicle Theory: